-1. The equations assume that all fetches are handled by reference to the buffer.
-For the Model I85, 1.92 microseconds must be added for each block that must be loaded into buffer storage.
-For Models J85, K85, and L85, 0.88 microsecond must be added for each block that must be loaded into the buffer.
+1. The equations assume that all fetches are handled by reference to buffer storage.
+For Model I85, 1.90 microseconds must be added for each block that must be loaded into buffer storage.
+For Models J85, K85, and L85, 1.20 microseconds must be added for each block load.